sananth12/ImageScraper/README.md

 ImageScraper :page_with_curl:
 ============
-A simple python script which downloads all images in the given webpage.
+A cool command line tool which downloads all images in the given webpage.

 | Build Status | Version | Downloads |
 | ------------ | ------- | ------------------- |